|Size||152 x 72 mm|

 |Obverse||Portrait of Pjetër Bogdani (1625-1689), a writer, clergyman and distinguished figure of old Albanian literature, taken from the frontispiece of his work "Çeta e profetëve" (Cuneus prophetarum), and a symbol of the sun used in this work.|

 |Reverse||Pamja e kishës Katolike të Vaut të Dejës dhe një simbol i tij për diellin.|

 - New 1000 Lekë Note security features (in Albanian

 Raised printRaised print is used in most visible parts of the note and has a raised surface, which is more tactile in the main texts and image.

 Elements for recognition by blind or visually impaired persons

 Ultraviolet propertiesAll denominations of the new series have surfaces printed in fluorescent ink, visible under UV light.
 This quality applies also to the security thread and invisible fibres.

-Watermark(visible design inside the letter).
+Watermark(visible design inside the paper).
 Each banknote has a three-dimensional watermark, a portrait that corresponds to the main portrait of the banknote, when seen against the light.